-People often purchase life insurance policies to provide for surviving family members.
+Folks purchase life insurance policies to provide for surviving family members.
 If the insured dies prematurely, the death benefit under a life insurance policy can provide a critical financial resource that allows loved ones to maintain their standard of living.
-However, there are certain policy exclusions, restrictions and conditions that can deprive a family of this form of financial security.
+However, there are certain policy exclusions, that can deprive a family of this form of financial security.

-The contestability period under a life insurance policy is a short period during which insurance companies can investigate and deny claims after the policy has gone into effect.
-In Florida and most states, the life insurance contestability period is two years.
-If a policyholder dies during this two year window, the carrier can investigate to confirm that the insured provided accurate information when applying for the life insurance policy.
-If the insurance company discovers that an insured provided false information when applying for coverage, the insurance company might deny the death benefit even if the misrepresentation was not related to the cause of death.
+The contestability period under a life insurance policy is a period during which insurance companies can investigate and deny claims after the policy has gone into effect.
+In Florida and most states, the life insurance contestability period is two years from the date the the life insurance policy goes into effect.
+If a policyholder dies during this two year window, the insurance company will investigate to confirm that the insured provided accurate information when applying for the life insurance policy.
+If the insurance company discovers that an insured provided material false or incorrect information when applying for coverage, the insurance company will deny the death benefit even if the misrepresentation was not related to the cause of death.

-Innocent mistakes will not necessarily result in denial of the death benefit.
+Innocent mistakes in the application for insurance will not necessarily result in denial of the death benefit.

 The rationale behind the contestability period is to control premiums.

-When insurance companies adjust claims, the carriers consider the amount and nature of the risk.
+When insurance companies underwrite a life insurance policy, the carrier considers the amount and nature of the risk.
 This risk assessment is critical in determining the policy premium.
 When information is misrepresented, the premium may be set too low given the risk.
-Without the contestability period, the insurance company would compensate for premiums that are too low in these cases by raising premiums for others in the risk pool.

 Certain situations can result in the contestability period restarting.

 When a policy lapses because the premium is not paid, the reinstatement of the policy will generally restart the two year contestability period.
 Similarly, the period will restart if you transfer the cash value of a permanent life insurance policy into a new policy.